-Favoring a miniature scale, with certain grandiloquence characterizing the art of the time, he immerses himself in an imaginary world linked to photography, cinema and poetry, and borrows as much from ordinary everyday scenes as from the vast repertoire of art history, medieval macabre dances or exotic representations of orientalists.
+Favoring a miniature scale, with certain grandiloquence characterizing the art of the time, he immerses himself in an imaginary world linked to photography, cinema, and poetry.
+He borrows as much from everyday scenes as he does from the vast repertoire of art history, medieval macabre dances, or exotic representations of orientalists.
 His works are also linked to a permanent process of collecting objects.
-Thus, Favier gleaned old cards, catalogs, photographs and family albums that he reinvested and transformed.
+Thus, Favier has gleaned old cards, catalogs, photographs and family albums that he reinvested and transformed.

-In 2004, Favier was invited by the Musée d’Art Contemporain de Lyon to invest the exhibition spaces for more than a year, which gave rise to a vast cartographic installation entitled Géographie à l’usage des gauchers, evoking the notions of travel and exploration that recur in the artist’s work.
+In 2004, Philippe Favier was invited by the Musée d’Art Contemporain de Lyon to invest the exhibition spaces for more than a year, which gave rise to a vast cartographic installation entitled Géographie à l’usage des gauchers, evoking the notions of travel and exploration that recur in the artist’s work.
 In 2013, he presented a more photographic body of work at the Maison Européenne de la Photographie in Paris.
 The exhibition NOIR… thus highlights a meticulous work of cut-out photographs, recomposed into paintings on a black or white background.